“Your problem is you’re too busy holding onto your unworthiness.” — Ram Dass

 Self-compassion does not mean feeling sorry for yourself and it is not self-pity.
 It means developing a nurturing relationship with yourself foremost.

 Self-compassion does not mean feeling sorry for yourself and it's not self-pity.
-It means developing… Click To TweetSimilarly, self-compassion is not a sign of weakness.
+It means developing a nurturing relationship with yourself.
+Click To TweetSimilarly, self-compassion is not a sign of weakness.
 It implies being your own guardian, best friend and healer instead of critic.
 It’s considered that self-compassion and self-acceptance are essential ingredients to living a fulfilling life, more so than high self-esteem.

 The roots of self-compassion stem from our earliest recollection of our caregiver environment.
 So, it makes sense we learn to connect with these nurturing qualities to provide the loving kindness we deserve.